Operation Cedar Falls: Phase II

 While allied forces thus failed to search and destroy significant contingents of enemy forces, they did manage to uncover parts of the VC's complex tunnel system where large amounts of VC supplies and documents were found.
 In order to infiltrate these vast underground complexes, the US military used specifically trained teams (so-called "tunnel rats") for the first time in the war.
 After having been searched, tunnel complexes were destroyed using a combination of acetylene gas and conventional demolition charges.

 A significant part of the operation was also characterized by large-scale combat engineering and chemical operations.
 Tankdozers, bulldozers, and Rome plows were used by USAECV in jungle-clearing operations in which enemy held terrain was cleared of its vegetation in order to conduct search-and-destroy operations and to destroy enemy installments.
-Chemicals were used to defoliate parts of the area and to contaminate enemy rice supplies which American forces were unable to remove.
+Chemicals were used to defoliate parts of the area and to contaminate enemy rice supplies that American forces were unable to remove.